aitgcodes/litesoph-wiki/source/feature_and_implementations/algorithm/simulations/simulations.rst

 Photophysical and photochemical processes are initiated by the absorption of light by the molecules.
 After light irradiation molecules get promoted to the electronic excited state, where molecules can undergo a reaction on the same PES or they can deactivate to a ground electronic state via radiative channels like `fluorescence <https://en.wikipedia.org/wiki/Fluorescence>`_ and
-`phosphorescence <https://en.wikipedia.org/wiki/Phosphorescence>`_ or nonradiative channels like internal conversion ( IC_ ), and intersystem
-crossing (`ISC <https://en.wikipedia.org/wiki/Intersystem_crossing>`_).
-To understand the photophysics and photochemistry of a system, we have to first compute an :ref:`absorption spectrum` to get an idea about the optically accessible bright and inaccessible dark states respectively.
+`phosphorescence <https://en.wikipedia.org/wiki/Phosphorescence>`_ or nonradiative channels like internal conversion (IC_), and intersystem crossing (`ISC <https://en.wikipedia.org/wiki/Intersystem_crossing>`_).
+To understand the photophysics and photochemistry of a system, we compute an :ref:`absorption spectrum` to get an idea about the optically accessible bright and inaccessible dark states respectively.
 Then the state of interest can be targeted to understand the photodynamics in the excited state.